hussius/deeplearning-biology/README.md

 Wyeth Wasserman’s group have made a kind of [toolkit](https://github.com/yifeng-li/DECRES) (based on the Theano tutorials) for applying different kinds of deep learning architectures to cis-regulatory element (DNA stretches that can modulate the expression of a nearby gene) prediction.
 They use a specific “feature selection layer” in their nets to restrict the number of features in the models.
 This is implemented as an additional sparse one-to-one linear layer between the input layer and the first hidden layer of a multi-layer perceptron.

-**FIDDLE: An integrative deep learning framework for functional genomic data inference** [[paper](http://biorxiv.org/content/early/2016/10/17/081380)][[code](https://github.com/ueser/FIDDLE)]
+**FIDDLE: An integrative deep learning framework for functional genomic data inference** [[paper](http://biorxiv.org/content/early/2016/10/17/081380)][[code](https://github.com/ueser/FIDDLE)[[Youtube talk](https://www.youtube.com/watch?v=pcLTUsOm5pc&feature=youtu.be&list=PLlMMtlgw6qNjROoMNTBQjAcdx53kV50cS&t=2411)]

 The group predicted transcription start site and regulatory regions but claims this solution could be easily generalized and predict other features too.
+FIDDLE stands for Flexible Integration of Data with Deep LEarning.
+The idea (nicely explained by the author in the YouTube video above) is to model several genomic signals jointly using convolutional networks.
+This could be for example DNase-seq, ATAC-seq, ChIP-seq, TSS-seq, maybe RNA-seq signals (as in .wig files with one value per base in the genome).

 ###Non-coding RNA